Why Your Emotions Are Running Your Spending (And What To Do About It)

-Our emotional state can influence our consumption patterns, what we are drawn to and ultimately what we receive once we have purchased something.
+Our emotional state can influence our consumption patterns, what we are drawn to and the feeling, hoever brief, we receive once we have purchased something.

 You might value reducing your footprint, and then suddenly you find yourself in some unnamed retailer picking up the latest cute trend.
 You are not alone - this is by design.
 And if you have always wanted a corn on the cob stool with a melting butter pillow - no shame AND your values and your goals might want something different.

-So, I'm here to share something you can do to become more present to your emotions and respond to them differently.
+I'm here to share something you can try to become more present to your emotions and respond to them differently.
+The result might be the same, however the process of how you got there changes.

 Notice your emotions